Program, Structure & Vision

 - Creation Care

 Instruction will involve a combination of live, in-class teachings and online video teachings outside of class.
-SEM teachers include Greg Boyd, Kevin Callaghan, Paul Eddy, Osheta Moore, and guest teachers from outside of WH.
+SEM teachers include Greg Boyd, Kevin Callaghan, Paul Eddy, and other guest teachers.

 Supportive SEM Community Connections